-The Reverend Dr. Walter L. Prehn III is Headmaster of Trinity School of Midland in West Texas.
+The Reverend Dr. Walter L. Prehn III is Headmaster of St. John’s Parish Day School in Ellicott City, Maryland.
 Prehn was prepared at historic Chamberlain-Hunt Academy in Mississippi, received the B.A. in History from Texas A&M University (1979), and was trained for the priesthood of the Episcopal Church at Nashotah House in Wisconsin (M.Div.
 1985).

 Prehn was a parish priest for twelve years, serving in Dallas, Philadelphia, and San Antonio.
 While in Philadelphia he served as Chaplain to Episcopal students at Bryn Mawr College.
 He was Rector of St. Margaret’s, San Antonio, until 1996, and served the Diocese of West Texas as Chairman of the Liturgy & Music Commission, co-founder of the Bishop Elliott Society, Bishop’s Examining Chaplain, and Instructor in Historical Theology in the Bishop’s School for Ministry.
 In 1996, Prehn responded to the call to serve as Chaplain of the Episcopal School of Texas (TMI) and was Assistant Headmaster his last year.